nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/Generic_AT_commands.rst

   The development kit can be made to exit idle using the :ref:`CONFIG_SLM_WAKEUP_PIN <CONFIG_SLM_WAKEUP_PIN>`.
   If the :ref:`CONFIG_SLM_INDICATE_PIN <CONFIG_SLM_INDICATE_PIN>` is defined, SLM toggle this GPIO when there is data for MCU.
   MCU could in turn make SLM to exit idle by :ref:`CONFIG_SLM_WAKEUP_PIN <CONFIG_SLM_WAKEUP_PIN>`.
-  The data is buffered during the idle status and is sent to MCU after exiting the ilde status.
+  The data is buffered during the idle status and sent to MCU after exiting the idle status.

 .. note::